KEisenhart/RepData_PeerAssessment1/PA1_template.md

 not_ok<- sum( !data_check )
 ok<- sum( data_check )
 ```
-Of the 17568 records, 2304 are calculated to be NAs and 15264 are valid.
+Of the 17568 records, 2304 are calculated to contain NAs and 15264 are valid records with no NAs.

 Question 2

 This is my strategy for filling in all of the missing values in the dataset.

 1. I'm going to use the median value for each 5 minute interval.
-I created a dataframe containing the median steps taken per time interval with NAs removed (see df in code chunck below).
+I created a dataframe containing the median steps taken per time interval with NAs removed (see df in code chunk below).
 I opted not to use the MEDIAN or the MEAN for each day where NAs occurred because the NAs appeared for the entire day, not just sections of it.
 This occurred for 8 days worth of reporting.
 The MEAN or MEDIAN for those days would have been just 0.
 Boring.
 2. Using the logical array (data_check) I created in Part 1 of this question, I look for rows with steps equal to NA.
 I replace the step value (in dataframe d) with the median computed for its time interval (found in the aggregate computed below, df).
 Example - any NAs found at the time interval equal to 5 will be replaced with the median computed for that time interval (as found in df).

 Question 3